fdeniz07/HRMS_PUBLIC_PROJECT/README.md

 - Company name, general job position name, number of vacant positions, publication date, and deadline information should be on the list.

 ### Request 11: Employers should be able to close a banner in the system.
 (Passive posting)

+### Request 12: Candidates should be able to enter their CV into the system.

+- Candidates should be able to add their schools to the system.
+(School name, department)
+- These schools should be able to enter the years they studied in the system.
+- If he has not graduated, the graduation year should be blank.
+- The schools of the candidates should be in reverse order according to the graduation year.
+If not graduated, this school should be displayed at the top and as "in progress".
+- Candidates should be able to enter their work experience.
+(Business name, position)
+- They should be able to enter into the system in which years they had these experiences.
+- If he is still working, the year of leaving the job should be empty.
+- Candidates' experience should be in reverse order by year.
+If it is still running, this experience should still be displayed at the top and as "in progress".
+- Candidates should be able to enter the foreign languages ​​they know into the system. ( Language, Level -> 1-5)
+- Candidates must be able to enter photos into the system.
+The photo of the candidate will be kept in the https://cloudinary.com/pricing system.
+(External service integration) Use the free account.
+- Candidates should be able to enter their github addresses into the system.
+- Candidates should be able to enter their linkedin addresses into the system.
+- Candidates should be able to enter the programming languages ​​or technologies they know into the system.
+(Programming/Technology name) For example; React
+- Candidates should be able to add a cover letter to the system.
+(For example: I like working very much....)